lit-codes/w3/README.md

 # Global team

 We are a global team located from far east to the west, we work 24 hours a day to make a project a reality.

+# Contributions to Open Source

+We pay our developers to work on Open Source projects that help us build better software to our customers, we use and build open source software all the time.